vitesse-ftian/dgtools/zabbix/README.md

 DeepGreen Zabbix Agent
 ======================

-User must have a Zabbix Server installed somewhere.
-On DeepGreen master node user must have installed zabbix\_agent and zabbix\_sender.
-There are several docker files in vitesse-ftian/dockers reposity that will set up a working dev environment.

 Design
 ------
 Zabbix can (and should) monitor the OS level events on master and all segments.